 Remember, staff members in the Division of Campus Life and Student Development also are eager to support students — from questions about moving out or the security of vehicles left on campus to questions about fraternity and sorority life or virtual student activities.

-- Roberta Bigger, vice president and dean of students, firstname.lastname@example.org.
+- Roberta Hurley, vice president and dean of students, firstname.lastname@example.org.

 - Nadia Glover, coordinator of inclusive engagement, firstname.lastname@example.org.